PelionIoT/tinycbor/README.md

 ## Building and Tests

-The project has unit tests for Mbed OS and QTTests for Linux.
+The project includes unit tests for Mbed OS and QTTests for Linux.
-They are compiled as part of internal infrastructure that isn't released.
+They are compiled as a part of internal infrastructure that isn't released.
-One who would like to compile them, will need to use his own build system.
+If you want to compile them yourself, you need to use your own build system.

 The library compiles for Mbed OS with GCC_ARM and ARMCC compilers.
-Currently isn't compiled with IAR
+Currently, you cannot compile with IAR.

 ## Restrictions